OHDSI/TheBookOfOhdsi/NetworkResearch.md

 During the results dissemination and publication phase, the study lead will collaborate with other participants on various administrative tasks, such as manuscript development and optimizing data visualizations.
 Once the study is executed and results are stored centrally for the study lead to further analyze.
 The study lead is responsible for the creation and dissemination of full study results (e.g. a Shiny Application) for review by participating centers.
 If the study lead is using an OHDSI study skeleton, either generated by Atlas or manually modified from the GitHub code, the Shiny Application will be automatically created.
 In the event a study lead is creating custom code, the study lead may use the OHDSI Forum to ask for help to create their own Shiny Application for their study package.

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">Not sure where to publish your OHDSI network study?
+Not sure where to publish your OHDSI network study?
 Consult JANE (Journal/Author Name Estimator), a tool which takes your abstract and scans publications for relevance and fit.[^janeUrl]

-</div>\EndKnitrBlock{rmdimportant}
+\EndKnitrBlock{rmdimportant}

 [^janeUrl]: http://jane.biosemantics.org/